jaz303/operation-queue/README.md

 # operation-queue

 Queue asynchronous operations for serial execution with optional completion callbacks.
 At any point the queue can be cancelled.
-When cancelled, the queue will a) wait for any pending operation to complete and b) fire the callbacks of all other pending jobs, indicating that the operations were cancelled.
-If any new operation is added to a cancelled queue its callback will also be invoked asynchronously indicating that it was cancelled.
+When cancelled, the queue will a) wait for any pending operation to complete and b) fire the callbacks of all other pending jobs, indicating that they were cancelled.
+Any new operation added to a cancelled queue will also receive an asynchronous callback indicating that it was cancelled.

 ## API